 How To Prepare Chayote?

 Botanically speaking, Chayote is a fruit but is cooked as a vegetable.
 It is very easy to cook this delicious vegetable.
-Wash Chayote properly and peel the skin.
-Cut it in to two halves, remove seeds.
+Wash the Chayote properly and peel the skin.
+Cut it into two halves, and remove seeds.

 Dice it into small cubes or grate it depending on the dish.